blues/app-accelerators/valve-monitor/README.md

 solenoid, without needing to send that power from the microcontroller.
 (The Swan can only send about 0.066 Watts (3.3V*20mA) out of a GPIO.)

-Additionally you may wish to also use the following.
+Additionally you may wish to also use the following:

 * (Optional) A manual valve such as this [YZM Quick Connector](https://www.amazon.com/dp/B077H2JWSZ/ref=cm_sw_r_api_i_38J4S2VWFKAZBVEA8GCM_0) to make it easier to start/stop the flow of liquid while testing.